rva-mike/Book-Search-Engine-MERN/README.md

   * [Questions](#questions)

   ## Installation
   Git clone this repository.
 Install the node packages with the command 'npm i' in your CLI.
+Run the app with the command 'npm run develop'

   ## Usage
   Used for book searching and saving.